DerrickLJH/videostabdemo/README.md

 # Post Video Stabilization

-This is a demo project that uses JavaCV Library that allows users to stabilize video.
+This is a demo project that allows users to stabilize video using JavaCV Library.

 ## Getting Started